 Why and when did she decide to become a professional bodyboarder?

 "I don't think there was such a moment.
-I dreamed about it since I started bodyboarding, but honestly, it always felt pretty far away from becoming a reality.
-I just kept going to the beach almost every day, investing all my time and money into the sport because I loved it so much," explains Joana Schenker.
+I dreamed about it since I started bodyboarding, but honestly, it always felt pretty far away from becoming a reality," explains Joana Schenker.

-"With time I got better and better results in competitions and also started to earn some money from my sponsor.
-This was a slow but steady upwards path."
+"With time, I got better and better results in competitions and also started to earn some money from my sponsor.
+This was a slow but steady upward path."

 The Portuguese bodyboarder says that when she first started, his friends were the main push.
 The cool kids in school were bodyboarding, and so she went to try it as well.
 And she never stopped.